 Since their original finish isn’t the greatest, there were stains and mixed woods to boot, paint is my best friend.
 No primer needed, just putting it on with my favorite Stubby Brush.
 I carry 8 different styles of brushes in my shop, each with a specific job.
 See the selection HERE.

 After the first coat cures for about 2 hours, I apply a second coat.
 During the time the first coat is curing on the first cabinet, I spray paint the hardware and begin the first coat on the other cabinet.
 I decided to redo them in two different ways just for fun’s sake.
 I’m anxious to see which one you like best.

-Once I completed the two coats on each medicine cabinet, I chose to showcase their interior with a pop of the Vintage Duck Egg.
+Once I completed the two coats on each medicine cabinet, I chose to showcase their interior with a pop with the soft blue.
 Again, using my Stubby Brush, I give each interior two coats, letting cure between.

 While those coats are curing, it’s time to tackle the doors.
 Since, I removed the mirrors (you’re welcome JC), I decided to open them up and add chicken wire for fun and texture, plus change the entire use of them.
 Now they are not bound to a bathroom, but can be used as a wall hutch anywhere in your home.
 Yay!

 However, does anyone else have a love/hate relationship with chicken wire?
 I mean it looks so cool, but hurts so much!
 Yes, I wear gloves and take all precautions, but when you are using the tightly rolled end of the roll, it’s doggone hard not to let it bite ya.
 Just sayin’.